eslint/eslint/docs/src/rules/constructor-super.md

 ## When Not To Use It

 If you don't want to be notified about invalid/missing `super()` callings in constructors, you can safely disable this rule.

+It's also safe to disable this rule when using TypeScript because [TypeScript's compiler enforces this check (`ts(2377)`)](https://github.com/Microsoft/TypeScript/blob/main/src/compiler/diagnosticMessages.json).